Interpreting the data

 - Average (light blue) refers to the 70th to 30th percentile.

-- Very low (yellow) refers to the 10th percentile to the lowest on record.
+- Very low (orange) refers to the 10th percentile to the lowest on record.

 The solid black line shows recorded rainfall or streamflow for the year to date.